influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withKeyID(keyID)
 ```

-keyID is the ID of the CA key that the External Account is bound to.
+"keyID is the ID of the CA key that the External Account is bound to."

 ## obj spec.acme.externalAccountBinding.keySecretRef

-keySecretRef is a Secret Key Selector referencing a data item in a Kubernetes Secret which holds the symmetric MAC key of the External Account Binding.
+"keySecretRef is a Secret Key Selector referencing a data item in a Kubernetes Secret which holds the symmetric MAC key of the External Account Binding.
 The `key` is the index string that is paired with the key data in the Secret and should not be confused with the key data itself, or indeed with the External Account Binding keyID above.
-The secret key stored in the Secret **must** be un-padded, base64 URL encoded data.
+The secret key stored in the Secret **must** be un-padded, base64 URL encoded data."

 ### fn spec.acme.externalAccountBinding.keySecretRef.withKey